The Future of Work

 - Include a focus on the education and training needed to prepare the future workforce.

-***Disclaimer: The reports in on the archive page were planned before the integration of the Global Partnership on Artificial Intelligence (GPAI) and the Organisation for Economic Co-operation and Development (OECD) in mid-2024.
+***Disclaimer: The reports below and on the archive page were planned before the integration of the Global Partnership on Artificial Intelligence (GPAI) and the Organisation for Economic Co-operation and Development (OECD) in mid-2024.
 Consequently, the report was not subject to approval by GPAI and OECD members and should not be considered to reflect their positions.

-GPAI expert reports 2024
+GPAI expert reports 2025

 - Generative AI and the future of work global dialogue: Perceptions and prospects, Roundtables in Asia, Europe, and Latin America (December 2024)